Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification: Abstract

 \section{Abstract}

 In this paper, a discriminator-free adversarial-based Unsupervised Domain Adaptation (UDA) for Multi-Label Image Classification (MLIC) referred to as DDA-MLIC is proposed.
-Over the last two years, some attempts have been made for introducing adversarial-based UDA methods in the context of MLIC.
-However, these methods which rely on an additional discriminator subnet present two shortcomings.
-First, the learning of domain-invariant features may harm their task-specific discriminative power, since the classification and discrimination tasks are decoupled.
-Moreover, the use of an additional discriminator usually induces an increase of the network size.
-Herein, we propose to overcome these issues by introducing a novel adversarial critic that is directly deduced from the task-specific classifier.
+Recently, some attempts have been made for introducing adversarial-based UDA methods in the context of MLIC.
+However, these methods, which rely on an additional discriminator subnet present one major shortcoming.
+The learning of domain-invariant features may harm their task-specific discriminative power, since the classification and discrimination tasks are decoupled.
+Herein, we propose to overcome this issue by introducing a novel adversarial critic that is directly deduced from the task-specific classifier.
 Specifically, a two-component Gaussian Mixture Model (GMM) is fitted on the source and target predictions in order to distinguish between two clusters.
 This allows extracting a Gaussian distribution for each component.
 The resulting Gaussian distributions are then used for formulating an adversarial loss based on a Fr\'echet distance.
-The proposed method is evaluated on five multi-label image datasets.
+The proposed method is evaluated on several multi-label image datasets covering three different types of domain shift.
 The obtained results demonstrate that DDA-MLIC outperforms existing state-of-the-art methods in terms of precision while requiring a lower number of parameters.
-The code will be made publicly available online\footnote{\textit{anonymous.4open.science/r/DDA-MLIC-Anonymous}}.
+The code is publicly available at \url{github.com/cvi2snt/DDA-MLIC}.\footnote{This research was funded in whole, or in part, by the Luxembourg National Research Fund (FNR), grant references BRIDGES2020/IS/14755859/MEET-A/Aouada and BRIDGES2021/IS/16353350/FaKeDeTeR.
+For the purpose of open access, and in fulfillment of the obligations arising from the grant agreement, the author has applied a Creative Commons Attribution 4.0 International (CC BY 4.0) license to any Author Accepted Manuscript version arising from this submission.}